Why is my device not connecting to a closer Cloudflare data center?

 Why is my device not connecting to the Internet after I deploy WARP?

 Deploying new software can come with unexpected issues.
 This section covers the most common issues you might encounter as you deploy the WARP client in your organization, or turn on new features that interact with the client.

 Is the Cloudflare root certificate installed in all the places?

 Installing and trusting the is a necessary step to enable advanced security features, such as Browser Isolation, HTTP filtering, AV scanning, and device posture.
 It is required once you enable the Proxy in Settings > Network > HTTP Filtering.

 In addition to ensuring the root certificate is trusted at the device level, many applications also rely on their own certificate store.
 Applications like Firefox, Docker, Python, and NPM all rely on their own certificate store and the Cloudflare root certificate must be trusted in each.

 If you ever see an error like Certificate not trusted or Not trusted identity or SSL Error, it is likely related to our root certificates.

-As a last resort, add the application to a Do Not Decrypt policy in Gateway.
+As a last resort, add the application to a Do Not Inspect policy in Gateway.